carykh/AbacabaCOVID19/README.md

 # AbacabaCOVID19
 A dumping ground for all my COVID-19 visualizations posted here: https://www.youtube.com/user/1abacaba1/videos

+These visualizations all use Processing 3 to draw the actual visualization videos: https://processing.org/  If you'd like to run these code snippets and save them to a video file, you'll also need "Hamoid's Video Exporter", a library that allows to export directly to .mp4 video files from within Processing.
+Here is a demonstration of me downloading and using the Hamoid library: https://www.youtube.com/watch?v=ol6PM0BMjzI&list=PLsRQr3mpFF3Khoca0cXA8-_tSloCwlZK8&index=10  A handful of visualizations also have Python scripts to do non-video related tasks, like sound processing.

+Watch this video for a brief explanation about what this repo is: [video is not out yet]

+Note: I programmed most of these visualizations as fast as possible within a couple days of worldometer's data coming out, since I wanted to give the public the most up-to-date summaries as possible.
+As a result, none of them are really designed with ease-of-use, coding style, or collaborator-friendliness in mind.
+That's why you might find that my code seems very hard to understand or tweak, and I apologize for that.
+However, I won't be regularly maintaining this code or providing coding assistance to new programmers for this project.
+This repo is supposed to be a dumping ground of my personal projects, that just happens to be public, in case people are curious!

+Also: The data-visualization called "GapMinder Inspired" is designed to collect up-to-date data in an easy way.
+As in, there is a single Python script that reads the data from worldometers.com, assuming that website doesn't drastically update in the future (after 2021-06-21).
+Watch the above video for a demonstration on how to run it.
+For all the other data-visualizations, there is simply a data file (perhaps called something like "worldData.csv", that I downloaded and compiled at the time, but is frozen in time (meaning, it won't update).
+You're free to update/change these as you wish, but it will take a bit of work on your end, since there isn't any "data-collecting" script for those!

 # China Dot Map

 Seen at 3:14 in the 2020-02-28 video: https://www.youtube.com/watch?v=9PYKYjkqnGU&t=194s